alcionai/corso-roadmap/README.md

 * **Data Type** - describes the type of data (e.g. Exchange emails) supported by Corso and represented by a given item.
-Data type support is typically orthoginal to the workflows that may use it.
+Data type support is typically orthogonal to the workflows that may use it.
 See below for more details and list of current labels in this category.

 * **Priority** - describes the priority of for a given item.
 Priority is often